Stream-Aligned Magnetohydrodynamics for Solar Wind Simulations: Introduction

 In realistic solar atmosphere simulations, the -- essentially three-dimensional (3-D) -- interplanetary magnetic field can be steady-state only in coordinate systems co-rotating with the Sun (such as HGR).
 In corotating frames solar active regions and coronal holes, that are mostly responsible for shaping the structure of the solar atmosphere, can be treated as steady-state sources.
 Despite being steady-state globally, the solution for the solar wind is highly variable at Earth's location, since in any corotating systems the Earth orbits the Sun with the \textit{Carrington rotation} period.
 This relative motion allows us to compare time series of solar wind parameters observed by Earth or L1 orbiting spacecraft, $SW_{observed}(t)$, with the simulated steady-state parameters for the 3-D background solar wind, $SW_{background}(\bR)$, by extracting the time series of simulated values, $SW_{background}(\bR_{Earth\_HGR}(t))$, at the time-dependent Earth location in the HGR system, $\bR_{Earth\_HGR}(t)$.
 The time series of observations by the two STEREO spacecraft provide additional validation possibilities.

-In the last two decades several 3-D solar wind \cite[]{Usmanov:2000a, Suzuki:2005a, Verdini:2009a, Osman:2011a, Lionello:2014a, Lionello:2014b}, and coronal heating models \cite[]{tu97, hu00, dmit02, Habb03, cran10} that included, or were exclusively driven by, \alf wave turbulence became increasingly popular.
+In the last two decades several 3-D solar wind \cite[]{Usmanov:2000a, Suzuki:2005a, Verdini:2009a, Osman:2011a, Lionello:2014a, Lionello:2014b,Usmanov:2018a}, and coronal heating models \cite[]{tu97, hu00, dmit02, Habb03, cran10} that included, or were exclusively driven by, \alf wave turbulence became increasingly popular.
 Our group also includes \alf wave turbulence in our corona and inner heliosphere model \cite[\cf][]{Sokolov:2013a, Sokolov:2021a, Oran:2013a, vanderHolst:2014a, Gombosi:2017a, Gombosi:2021rev}.
 Although popular, this physics-based approach to modeling the background solar wind is not the only way to model the solar corona and the solar wind.
 Empirical descriptions of the solar wind, like the widely used Wang-Sheeley-Arge (WSA) model \cite[]{Arge:2000a} are also attractive because of their simplicity and ability to predict the solar wind speed in the inner heliosphere.
-In addition, the WSA formalism can be readily incorporated into global 3-D models for the solar corona and inner heliosphere \cite[see ][]{Cohen:2007a} via a varying polytropic index distribution as proposed by \cite{Roussev:2003a}.
+In addition, the WSA formalism can be readily incorporated into global 3-D models for the solar corona and inner heliosphere, e.g., via a varying polytropic index distribution \cite[see ][]{Cohen:2007a}, as proposed by \cite{Roussev:2003a}, or via the boundary condition set at the solar surface \citep{Shen:2018a} or at $0.1$ AU \cite[see, e.g.][]{Pomoell:2018a}.